 The TSF and the hardware and firmware components are required to be physically protected from unauthorized access.
-The system kernel mediates all access to the hardware mechanisms themselves, other than program visible CPU instruction functions.
+The system kernel mediates all access to the hardware mechanisms themselves, other than program visible CPU instruction functions and main storage defined by the kernel to be directly accessible by a user process.